BudgetWebFactory/FunctionalSoftwareDesignCsharp/Samuel/Readme.md

 selected feature set for both endpoints represent challenging real world examples which allow for comparing the production code written with OOP in mind with my FP approach.

-When shaping my design for the code I especially regarded the following principles:
+When shaping my design for the code I especially followed the following principles:

 1. The amount of pure functions, i.e. funcitons that only depend on its input variables and do not trigger any side effects, should be maximized.
-This leads to code that is easier to understand and to test, as Mark Seeman pointed out in his talk [?].
+This leads to code that is easier to understand and to test, as Mark Seeman pointed out in his talk about functional design [1].
-2. Mutable state should be avoided fully since it can quickly lead to convoluted, and thus, overly complex code.
+2. Mutable state should be avoided fully since it can quickly lead to convoluted and thus overly complex code.
 3. Data and functions are to be strictly separated.
-This, of course, is a core principle of functional programming.
+This is of course a core principle of functional programming.

+Because I did not want to start from scratch I used the existing `Chaibs.Functional` library.
+This library provides Types for optional values, results, and more.

 ## Scenario 1: GET feature toggles
 I rebuilt the following functionality of the "get feature toggles" APi: